 It is the Company's policy to encourage the employees to develop their knowledge, skill, experiences and expertise in work emphasizing on contributing efficient and qualified services.
 In addition, the Company also emphasizes on doing business with transparency in compliance with the good corporate governance principles.
 Therefore, it has the policy in encouraging the employees to work with good ethics and free from corruption in any form.
 Orientation is arranged for new employees so that they can get the knowledge, understanding of work system as well as the organization culture.
-Various trainings are regularly arranged, both in-house and outside trainings, especially in the field of hire-purchase business, computer, HR, Accounting and Taxes appropriately depending on the related duties of the employees.
+Various trainings are regularly arranged, both in-house and outside trainings, on various courses appropriately depending on the related duties of the employees.